 The District does not recognize or sanction any off-campus (non-campus) fraternity or sorority houses.
 Likewise, student organization recognition does not extend beyond the District, and student organizations are not recognized to engage in activity off-campus.
-As such, the District police does not monitor or record activities of this type of location through neighboring local police agencies.
+However, the District does offer certain classes throughout the District's geographical footprint that take place in properties that the District controls, through Memorandum of Understanding (MOU), while classes are in session.